-One might even conclude that risk mitigation has become hopelessly entangled with compliance requirements.
+One might even conclude that risk assessment and mitigation has become hopelessly entangled with compliance requirements.
 Yes, compliance requirements and IRS guardrails are mandated by law for certain types of funders.
 But once those basic requirements are met, and nonprofit eligibility is established, the only question remaining is the grant amount decided upon by the funder.

 The bottom line is this: Providing a $20,000 grant to an organization with a $300,000 budget is not risky, especially considering the reserves held by most foundations.
 As Nonprofit AF’s Vu Le would say, “Come on!
 You can do better!”